The Higgs Portal to Cosmology: Vacuum stability and inflation

 An analogous stabilizing effect can be provided by the non--minimal Higgs--gravity coupling ${1\over 2} \xi_h h^2 R$ \cite{Espinosa:2007qp}.
 Since the scalar curvature $R=12 H^2$ is large in the Early Universe, this effective mass term can dominate the Higgs potential and lead to the field evolution described above.\footnote{The full analysis of the initial stage would require specifying the inflaton sector in order to assess the backreaction of the Higgs on the scalar curvature.} Requiring the effective Higgs mass to exceed the Hubble rate, one finds the lower bound on the coupling, $\xi_h \gtrsim 10^{-1}$ \cite{Espinosa:2007qp}.
 Similar results have been obtained using a more sophisticated effective potential analysis in de Sitter space \cite{Herranen:2014cua},\cite{Markkanen:2018bfx} as well as bubble nucleation during inflation \cite{Mantziris:2020rzh}.

 The discussion above focuses on the leading effects.
 Understanding the complete dynamics of the system requires the knowledge of the UV completion as well as inclusion of more subtle effects.
 Some of them have been considered in \cite{Kamada:2014ufa},\cite{Rodriguez-Roman:2018swn},\cite{Fumagalli:2019ohr}.
+To mention one, a departure from the exact de Sitter phase can impact significantly the stability considerations \cite{Fumagalli:2019ohr}.